Whau (Entelea arborescens) hero image

 Not Threatened

 Entelea arborescens, commonly known as whau, is a species of malvaceous tree among New Zealand's native trees endemic to New Zealand.
 It is the sole species in the genus Entelea.
 It is a shrub or small tree, typically growing up to 8 meters (26 ft) tall, with an upright-oval habit.
 Its trunk can reach up to 0.25 meters in diameter.
-The tree has large (10–25 cm long), bright green, obliquely cordate (heart-shaped) leaves with 5 to 7 nerves and long petioles, giving it a tropical appearance.
+The tree has large (10-25 cm long), bright green, obliquely cordate (heart-shaped) leaves with 5-7 nerves and long petioles, giving it a tropical appearance.
 The leaves are soft, membranous, and can be glossy.
 White, scented flowers with yellow filaments are borne profusely between early spring and mid-summer.
 They are about 2 cm (0.79 in) in diameter and have 4 or 5 sepals and petals, with a dense central tuft of yellow stamens.
 The distinctive dry fruit capsules are brown, subglobose to globose, and covered with rigid, black to charcoal-colored spines that are 15-25 mm long.
 Entelea arborescens is notable for having one of the lightest known woods, sometimes even lighter than balsa wood, with a specific gravity less than that of cork.
 This wood was historically used by Māori for fishing floats and marker buoys.
 It grows in low forest along the coast of the North Island and the northern tip of the South Island of New Zealand, including the Poor Knights and Three Kings islands.
 It prefers sunny, free-draining soils but can tolerate semi-shade and seasonally damp ground.
 It is a fast-growing but short-lived species, typically living fewer than 15 years.
 Its seeds are long-lived and can be stimulated to grow by fire, allowing it to establish rapidly in disturbed areas.
 Entelea arborescens is frost-tender, tolerating temperatures down to 3°C. It can be grown outdoors in mild climates or in a conservatory.
 It prefers rich, moist loam and is intolerant of drought.
 It is easily propagated from seed.

 Whau (Entelea arborescens) showing its distinctive large heart-shaped leaves and tropical appearance